Need to talk? Call 1800 882 436.

 Key facts

-• Your perineum is part of your pelvic floor.
+• Your perineum is part of your pelvic floor and is the section of tissue between the opening of your vagina and anus.

 • It’s possible for your pelvic floor to become weak or damaged during pregnancy and childbirth.